darendi/Portfolio_2023/README.md

-# Portfolio_2023
-Darren's Design Portfolio 2023
+# Design Portfolio 2023
+Hi there, welcome to my Github repo containing my portfolio!
+Simply click on the pdf to view it.

+Thank you and have a nice day!